ivantsepp/ivantsepp.github.io/about.md

 Subscribe to my [RSS Feed] to follow my adventures in programming!

 ## What is this site for?
-I don't really blog but I wanted my personal website be more than a showcase of projects/work.
+I'm not really a blogger but I wanted my personal website be more than a showcase of my work or projects.
-So I decided to write posts about the latest things I've been messing around with.
+So, I decided to write posts about the latest things I've been messing around with.
 Writing articles or posts about technology is a good exercise in documenting my thoughts and exploring the content more depth.
 As a side effect, I hope my writing will help others in learning the material!